 Caveat for Wash Fruits and Vegetables: Do not use dish soap or other poisonous products to wash fresh produce.
-Instead, use a product that will kill the germs, but will not harm you, should any residue inadvertently remain on the food.
+Instead, use a product that will cleanse the produce but not harm you, should any residue inadvertently remain on the food.
 It would be counter-productive to get rid of the bacteria only to get sick from the soap!

 Small step - Large reward

 Medical professionals have told us that we can reduce our risk of getting sick simply by washing our hands after using the restroom and before we eat.
 In a similar way, properly washing fresh produce can impact wellness.

 It’s a simple thing to do, but it can go a long way toward keeping you healthy and feeling well.